 It’s possible that you and your staff will try to make things easy by using passwords that are simple to remember.
 Your data may be at danger as a result.
 A hacker only needs to make one safe assumption to destroy your company.

-Many small businesses don’t recover after a data breach, so it’s important to avoid these most common password mistakes.
-Read on to find out what they are and how you can keep your passwords safe in the long run.
+Because so many small businesses fail to recover from a data breach, it’s crucial to avoid these frequent password errors.
+Find out what they are and how to prevent them in the future by reading on.

 Mistake #1 – Using Commonly Used Passwords

 What would you respond if asked to guess the most popular password?
 Would it surprise you to hear that the number is 12345?

 People ought to have realized by now that this password is a prime candidate for fraud and hacking, but they haven’t.
 Avoid making the same error.

 Make sure your passwords aren’t simple words that hackers may easily guess.

 Mistake #2 – Your Company Lacks Password Policies